vladi-rh/rhoai-genaiops-lab-instructions/docs/9-on-prem-practicum/2-update-canopy.md

 But are your fellow students and professors going be happy with this?

-Let's look into model optimization and compression before we settle with Tiny Llama actually 🦙🌿
+Let's look into model optimization and compression before we settle with TinyLlama actually 🦙🌿